 This glove has a small stitch pattern that provides better durability than the rest.
 In addition, some of the seams are seamless, meaning less fly-aways!

 We also liked how closely spaced each stitch was, without any flyaways.
 Just impeccable craftsmanship!
 We also really appreciated the lifetime warranty that accompanies any Arc'teryx product.

 The leather palm featured in the Arc'teryx Fission Glove provides great durability.

 With a great balance in all the metrics, this is one of the most versatile gloves tested.
 Take it with you on cold days, down to the negatives, at the resort, or on mild days in the backcountry.
 This glove is a perfect addition to any skiers wardrobe.
 Whether you live in wet or dry climates, this glove can do it all!
 Not only is it great for skiing, but it can be used for most alpine and cold-weather activities.

 Take this glove cross country skiing, backcountry skiing, or to the resort.
 We love its versatility and performance!
 This is why it is our Editor's Choice for winter gloves this season.

 With a higher sticker price than most ($189), this is the most expensive glove in this review.
 That said, we think the price is worth it, especially given the craftsmanship and durability of the glove.
-If this glove exceeds your budget and you're looking for a glove that is a little more affordable, check out our Best Buy Award winner, the Gordini Gore-Tex Down III for just $90.

 The Arc'teryx Fission Glove is our Editors' Choice for gloves because of its fantastic balance of warmth, breathability, and water resistance.
 In addition, we love its lightweight and comfort provided with soft and cozy materials.
 Get comfortable on the resort slopes or explore the backcountry with the most versatile gloves tested this season.